quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 2 years ago
 We had the pleasure of working with Leeonnas Richardson with the purchase of our new home.
 We attempted to go through another lender but they would have taken to long so we found Mr. Richardson.
 Not only was he able to get our loan processed weeks sooner than the other lender, he found us a better rate.
 He is quick to respond to any issues or concerns we had.
 He also gave us plenty of resources to assist with the process along the way.
-We couldn’t have been happier to work with him with the purchase of our new home and will absolutely use him in the future!
+We couldn't have been happier to work with him with the purchase of our new home and will absolutely use him in the future!

 
 2